orkes-io/docs/docs/reference-docs/system-tasks/inline-task.md

 ## Use Cases

-Consider a scenario we have to run simple evaluations in the Conductor server while creating Workers.
+Consider a scenario where we have to run simple evaluations in the Conductor server while creating Workers.
 An inline task can be used to run these evaluations using an evaluator engine.

 ## Configuration
 ```json